-Eleanore Sturgill Fund est. 2007
+Eleanore Sturgill Fund, est. 2007

 Roy N. and Lillie Mae Crouch Walters Memorial Fund

-L. Allen Smith Memorial Fund est. 2009
+L. Allen Smith Memorial Fund, est. 2009

-This fund is used to enrich the study and understanding of traditional Appalachian music by activities including:
+Supports the study and understanding of traditional Appalachian music by activities including:

-- Honoring a traditional musician or group on the Berea College campus each year at an event celebrating traditional music
+- Honoring a traditional musician or group on the Berea College campus each year at an event celebrating traditional music.

-- Recording performances and oral histories of the performers for the Berea College Sound Archives
+- Recording performances and oral histories of the performers for the Berea College Sound Archives.

-- Engaging scholars to participate in symposiums of traditional music
+- Engaging scholars to participate in symposiums of traditional music.